 However, laser eye surgery is now one of the most commonly performed surgeries in the UK with an astonishingly high success rate which will see patients have their vision returned to youthful standards.

 Despite this reassurance, it’s perfectly natural to be concerned about any risk; though here at Advanced Vision Care, we only use world-renowned eye surgeons for our operations to help ensure that our success rates remain high.

-Indeed, more than 20 million people having had laser eye surgery and the vast majority have reported having no subsequent problems.
+Indeed, more than 20 million people worldwide having had laser eye surgery and the vast majority have reported having no subsequent problems.
 There are complications in less than 5% of all laser eye surgery cases with post-surgery infection being the biggest risk.

 As with all questions related to risk, context is everything.

 So to understand the risk involved; if you currently wear contact lenses then you are 10 times more likely to get an eye infection than for anyone undertaking laser eye surgery.

 While it is undoubtedly true that there are some risks associated with laser eye surgery, the risk of serious complication is very rare.